jvhaarst/gantt_vacation/README.md

 ```
 Then point your browser to the directory.

-If you want to keep old data, just copy that over.
+If you want to keep old data, just copy that over to the database directory.